 Here we briefly describe the overall strategy for engineered population profiling and its component parts, then show results of the strategy as applied to a set of yeast ABC transporters.

-Engineered Population Profiling: A scheme for generating combinatorial mutants
+Engineered population profiling: a scheme for generating combinatorial mutants

 A simple yet powerful way to generate a complex population is to cross two outbred individuals, such that offspring each inherit a random variant at each position of unlinked variation that differs between the parents10.
 Genotyping and profiling progeny for traits such as gene expression38 or small molecule resistance39 then allows statistical association of the resulting variants to the measured phenotypes.
 However, such approaches have been traditionally used at a large scale with natural isolates rather than engineered strains39, presenting several limitations.
 For example, many yeast genes known to be important for drug resistance, such as ABC transporters40, were undetected in such studies due to limited natural variation in parental strains.
 Although the use of diverse parents differing at hundreds of thousands of positions often results in associations of a single locus to a trait, there are typically many linked variants at each locus which makes it difficult to pinpoint the causal variant(s).
 A large number of positions varying between parents brings multiple testing issues that may require a prohibitive number of individuals for statistical reconstruction of complex variant-to-phenotype associations.
 To extend cross-based approaches beyond natural strains, we therefore designed an engineered population strategy in which all variation of interest is engineered into one or a few individuals, and these individuals are then crossed to yield a population of random segregants.